jewelsofthought/neshama/site/posts/qkab/cards.md

 But why create imperfection just so it can be returned to its original state of perfection?
 That doesn't make any sense.
 Perhaps imperfection is part of perfection, in that in order to be absolutely Perfect, it has to contain both perfection and imperfection.
 Just as the Buddhists say that the Void is not something and it is not nothing, but is No-thing.
 The thesis and antithesis are extinguished in the synthesis.

-Creation as a continuous process of synthesis, which contains both antithesis and synthesis within it, else it could not fulfil its task of synthesising and would become fossilised.[Zero to Hero](zero2one.html)
+[Creation](creation.html) as a continuous process of synthesis, which contains both antithesis and synthesis within it, else it could not fulfil its task of synthesising and would become fossilised.

-//zero to one: The beginning begins with the emergence of the One.
-How the zero became 1 is beyond a miracle.
-There are absolutely no words (in any language) that describe either what the 0 is, or how it became 1.
-Though there is a way to express it in every language, and it is an essential part of every language.
-In fact, everyone can "speak" this divine language.
-It is called ... silence!

 Thus the story begins when the One, absolute unity, absolute perfection, becomes Two.
 That is the true miracle of life, and the whole of our existence.